styx97/hf-fewshot/README.md

 ---

 ### Files required :
-For running a task, 4 additional files are required. [example_task](example_task) contains the setup for running a prediction task on the [DEBAGREEMENT](https://scale.com/open-av-datasets/oxford) dataset.
+For running a task, 4 additional files are required. [example_task](example_task) contains the setup for running a simple question answering task.
 A brief description of the 4 files is as follows :

 - `prompt.json` : Should contain prompts for generation.
 Each prompt should be in the following format